+Further information regarding restricted patients can be found in sections 8 and 9 of Special Patients and Restricted Patients: Guidelines for Regional Forensic Mental Health Services (Ministry of Health 2017).

 10 Part 5: Compulsory treatment

-10.1 Recovery planning

-The MH(CAT) Act is not a comprehensive framework for mental health treatment.
-It should instead be thought of as an entry point to services for people experiencing a mental illness which causes or may cause serious harm to themselves or others, meeting the legal threshold for compulsory intervention.
-Compulsory treatment under the Act provides an opportunity for a person experiencing a serious mental illness to begin to live well in the community and take self-ownership of their health care.
-This is promoted through a focus on regular collaborative consultation between compulsory patients and clinicians, and the statutory presumption in favour of minimally restrictive treatment in the community.

-The Ministry of Health requires that clinicians regularly engage in recovery planning with every compulsory patient.
-The mandatory requirements of the Act augment recovery practice in relation to compulsory patients.
-These requirements also reflect good practice in relation to any consumer of mental health services.

-Clinicians are required to regularly discuss treatment options with compulsory patients (see 11.4).
-A responsible clinician should regularly make efforts to gain a patient’s consent to treatment after thoroughly discussing various treatment options with the patient (see 10.2.1).
-Compulsory treatment reliant upon a second opinion should be a last resort (see 10.2.2).
-A second opinion will only persist for a reasonable period of time while a compulsory patient’s mental state and treatment remains consistent with the scope of the opinion, and in any case for no longer than one year.

-The Ministry also requires clinicians to undertake relapse prevention planning with long-term consumers of mental health services.
-Relapse prevention plans help consumers to better manage their own condition and to produce positive mental health and wellbeing outcomes.

-10.2 Consensual and non-consensual treatment
+10.1 Consensual and non-consensual treatment

+All consumers of health and disability services have the right to make an informed choice and give informed consent (Right 7, Code of Rights).
+The presence of a serious mental health condition does not in itself mean a person has lost the capacity to make an informed choice.

+People with a serious mental health condition can retain capacity in relation to a range of decisions, including decisions about their treatment.
+Where a consumer has diminished decision-making capacity, they still retain the right to make informed decisions and give informed consent, to the extent appropriate to his or her level of competence (Right 7(3), Code of Rights).

+A compulsory patient is ‘required to accept such treatment for mental disorder as the responsible clinician shall direct’ during the first month that the compulsory treatment order is current (section 59(1)).
+After the first month of an order, if a patient does not consent to treatment compulsory treatment can still be given if a psychiatrist (not being the responsible clinician) appointed by the MHRT considers that the treatment is in the patient’s interests (section 59(2)(b)).

 Despite the use of compulsion, clinicians must make efforts to obtain a patient’s consent to treatment whenever possible.
 In all cases except emergency treatment, a clinician must attempt to obtain a patient’s written consent to treatment (section 59(2)(a)) which may be withdrawn at any time (section 63).

-A compulsory patient is ‘required to accept such treatment for mental disorder as the responsible clinician shall direct’ during the first month that the compulsory treatment order is current (section 59(1)).
-After the first month of an order, if a patient does not consent to treatment compulsory treatment can still be given if a psychiatrist (not being the responsible clinician) appointed by the Mental Health Review Tribunal (MHRT) considers that the treatment is in the patient’s interests (section 59(2)(b)).

-Clinicians should always make sufficient records of section 59 procedures.

-10.2.1 Consent
+10.1.1 Consent under the Mental Health Act

 ‘Consent’ as used in section 59(2)(a) is not the same concept as ‘informed consent’ that is understood by clinicians generally.
 Informed consent should be obtained in the absence of coercion, whereas consent to compulsory treatment necessarily requires some degree of coercion to have already been used.
 In this case, the patient whose consent is sought is already subject to a compulsory treatment order, and the refusal of consent will not normally bring a compulsory treatment order to an end.

 ‘Consent’ in this context therefore refers to both informed consent and the lesser ‘assent’, which may be influenced by an element of coercion.
+The Medical Council of New Zealand describes informed consent as an interactive process between a doctor and patient to help the patient gain an understanding of their condition and make an informed decision about their care, including any expected risks, side effects, benefits and costs to the patient (if any) of each option.
+Clinicians seeking a patient’s consent for treatment under the Mental Health Act should strive to meet the standard of informed consent to the greatest extent possible within the framework of the Act.